amuramatsu/emu2/README.md

                        programs with a bug that checks available memory using "signed" comparison instructions (JLE instead of JBE).
                        This is needed at least for MASM versions 1.0 and 1.10.

+- `EMU2_MEMFLAG`       Memory flags:
+    - bit0: limit DOS memory to 512KB. (same as `EMU2_LOWMEM`)
+    - bit1: limit DOS memory to 640KB.
+    - bit2: load after first 64kB.
+This is same effect of LOADFIX utilities.
+            (for resolve 'Packed file corrupt' error)
+    - bit3: A20 gate enabled by default.

 - `EMU2_DOSVER`        Changes the reported DOS version, allowing programs that checks this version to run.
 You can specify a major